Click below to learn more about the dancers of Telephone. Stay tuned for additional photos/bios, coming soon.

 Upon graduating high school in 2020, Tokar Pavliska was accepted into the Alonzo King LINES Ballet Training Program, where she is currently completing her first year.
 She has attended summer programs with Houston Ballet and Kansas City Ballet, as well as RDA’s National Choreography Intensive.

-Davian Robinson, originally from Hickory, NC is a public speaker, a university graduate, and Paralympic athlete.
-Currently living in Durham, NC, Davian recently graduated from UNC Charlotte with his Bachelor of Science in Exercise Science and a Bachelor of Arts in Dance Performance, Choreography, and Theory.
+Davian Robinson, born in Hickory, NC, is a dancer, choreographer, Paralympic athlete, and motivational speaker.
+Currently living in Durham, NC, Davian graduated from UNC Charlotte in 2020 with his Bachelor of Science in Exercise Science and a Bachelor of Arts in Dance Performance, Choreography, and Theory.

 Davian founded and leads Sensory Beyond Sight dance workshops which invite participants to experience movement without the use of their sight.
-Most recently, Davian was invited to present Sensory Beyond Sight at the Alexander Technique national conference at Columbia University in New York, NY and perform original choreography at the historic Alhambra Ballroom.
-His most recent work was presenting a modified version of his workshop Healing Beyond Sight to non-dancers and dancers at a Charlotte Rxse day of healing with a dance-based organization out of Charlotte North Carolina.
-He is currently working with Camryn Watson and Inspire Inclusion Dance on some future collaborations around dance, access, and performance.
-Davian is also taking steps to pursue his massage therapy license and enjoying his time as a newlywed!
+In 2019 Davian was invited to present Sensory Beyond Sight at the Alexander Technique national conference at Columbia University in New York, NY and perform original choreography at the historic Alhambra Ballroom.
+He also presented a modified version of his workshop Healing Beyond Sight to non-dancers and dancers at a Charlotte Rxse day of healing with a dance-based organization out of Charlotte, North Carolina.